enricllagostera/ponte/process/to-do.md

 ## Wishlist

+- [ ] Change relative links to GitHub links in devlogs
+- [ ] Auto-encode files from filename (glob patterns)
 - [ ] Allow importing from wiki as individual files or as folder compilations
 - [ ] Load commits from wiki repo and display in commit feed
 - [ ] Improve keyboard accessibility of the tree navigation in file selection